akka/akka-http/docs/src/main/paradox/routing-dsl/directives/coding-directives/decodeRequest.md

 ## Description

 Decompresses the incoming request if it is `gzip` or `deflate` compressed.
 Uncompressed requests are passed through untouched.
 If the request encoded with another encoding the request is rejected with an @unidoc[UnsupportedRequestEncodingRejection].
+If the request entity after decoding exceeds `akka.http.routing.decode-max-size` the stream fails with an
+@unidoc[akka.http.scaladsl.model.EntityStreamSizeException].

 ## Example